NIFK22002U Global Forests and People

 Academic qualifications equivalent to a BSc degree is recommended.

-The course is provided through a web-based teaching and learning system as well as in the classroom.
+Teaching mainly involves lectures, discussions, exercises, and essay writing.
 Modules focus on integrating literature studies and exercises, including discussions mediated by faculty.
-Exercises focus on understanding theory and using theory on actual cases.
-Each student is provided guidance in essay writing and receive detailed feedback on two individual essays.
+Exercises focus on understanding theory and using theory in actual cases.
+Each student receives guidance in essay writing and detailed feedback on two individual essays.

 • Category